aws-amplify/docs/docs/cli/migration/list-nullability.md

 amplify upgrade
 ```

-2. The version should be at least x.y.z
+2. The version should be at least 5.1.2

 ```
-amplify --v # at least x.y.z
+amplify --v # at least 5.1.2
 ```

-3. If building an existing app, toggle the feature flag to true in TODO: PATH
+3. If building an existing app, set the feature flag `handleListNullabilityTransparently` to `true` in `cli.json` at the amplify project root.

 4. Run `amplify codegen models` to generate the latest models.